svylabs/stablebase/WHITEPAPER.md

 The CRR, defined as the percentage of borrowed stablecoin value held in the Reserve Pool, can be specified by users at the time of borrowing.
 This mechanism empowers the protocol to autonomously manage the coin supply in response to market conditions.

 ### Redemption Mechanism
 The CRR selected by the user will also determine the order of redemption, if and when the redemption happens.
-The lowest CRR Safes are the first to be redeemed, and the Safe that is redeemed will also forfeit CRR reserves of an equivalent amount of SBD redeemed, which will be distributed to other depositors in the Reserve Pool.
-Thus redemptions, just like Liquidations are penalised in the StableBase protocol.
-This mechanism ensures the Safe owners actively take part in the stability of the protocol.
+The lowest CRR Safes are the first to be redeemed.
+During redemption, a fee equivalent to base rate of the value redeemed will be charged to the redeemer.

-### Incentives
-1. A fee of 0.5% is charged during Liquidation, and will be distributed to users proportional to the stake in the Reserve Pool.
-2. During redemption, a fee of an equivalent amount of the SBD redeemed, upto a maximum value equal to the reserve deposit amount is withheld from the Safe that is being redeemed.
-In addition, a 0.5% fee is charged from the redeemer.
-Both these fee are distributed to other depositors in proportion to their stake in the Reserve Pool.

 # Unique Features
 StableBase offers several unique features:

-1. 0% interest rate and user set origination fee(a first in the market).
+1. 0% interest rate and user governed origination fee(a first in the market).
 2. Introduction of User-defined Cash Reserve Ratio(a first in the market).
 3. Redemption from Safes with the lowest CRR.
-4. A base layer protocol with 0% rates, enabling higher layer innovation in yield and rates.
+4. A base layer protocol with 0% interest rate, enabling higher layer innovation in yield and rates.
 5. Liquidation and Redemption fee incentives for CRR depositors.

 As long as a Safe does not get liquidated or redeemed, the Safe enjoys a 0% rate, naturally providing an incentive for better managed Safes, and ensuring price stability.